eapowertools-archive/qs-event-driven-cross-site-app-promoter/README.md

 8. Create a tag that will be applied to an app to illustrate that the app has been pushed to the server
     - Example tag: 'Promoted'
 9. Edit the config.json file:
     - Set your logging level.
-Default is '"INFO", however "DEBUG" is also available
+Default is "INFO", however "DEBUG" is also available
     - Set the name of your custom properties
     - Set the GUID of your created tag (you can get this from the QMC by clicking on 'Tag's, then selecting 'ID' via the column selector in the top right.
     - Set the URL for you local server
     - Set the URL for your remote server
     - Set the user directory and user id – I suggest leaving these as the default, "INTERNAL" "sa_api"
     ![config](https://s3.amazonaws.com/dpi-sse/qlik-qrs-notification-app-promoter/config.png)
-10. For initial testing, manually run notificationFlaskListener.py and notificationCreator.py
+10. For initial testing, manually run _notificationFlaskListener.py_ and _notificationCreator.py_
 11. Create windows services out of the above two py files to run on system startup using something like NSSM (instructions below) – be sure to stop both of your manually run py files before running the services